Arsikod/nurbol.dev/posts/memoize-derived-state.md

-**Managed State:** State that you need to explicitly manage **Derived State:** State that you can calculate based on other state There is no need don't need to sync the derived state values because they're simply calculated every render.
+**Managed State:** State that you need to explicitly manage **Derived State:** State that you can calculate based on other state There is no need to sync the derived state values because they're simply calculated every render.

 ```javascript
 function MyComponent(props) {